Fluazifop

-Fluazifop is the ISO common name for an organic compound that is used as a selective herbicide.
+Fluazifop is the common name used by the ISO for an organic compound that is used as a selective herbicide.
 The active ingredient is the 2R enantiomer at its chiral centre and this material is known as fluazifop-P when used in that form.
 More commonly, it is sold as its butyl ester, fluazifop-P butyl with the brand name Fusilade.

 History

 In the 1970s, a number of agrochemical companies were working to develop new herbicides to be complementary to the auxin phenoxyacetic acid types such as 2,4-D, which had activity on broad-leaved weeds but were safe to grass crops such as the cereals.
 Thus the aim was to find materials which would selectively control grass weeds in broad-leaved crops such as cotton and soybean.

-In 1973, Hoechst AG filed patents on a new class of compound, the aryloxphenoxypropionates, which showed such selectivity and led to the commercialisation of diclofop.
+In 1973, Hoechst AG filed patents on a new class of compound, the aryloxyphenoxypropionates, which showed such selectivity and led to the commercialisation of diclofop.
 Then the Japanese company Ishihara Sangyo Kaisha (ISK) found improved biological activity in an analogue, chlorazifop, which replaced the aryloxy portion of diclofop with a pyridine ring containing the same two chlorine substituents.
 This area of research became very competitive and within three weeks of one another in 1977 ISK, Dow Chemicals and Imperial Chemical Industries (ICI) all filed patents covering another group of analogues, with a trifluoromethyl (CF3) group in place of one of the chlorine atoms in the pyridine.
 Subsequently, ISK and ICI cross-licensed their intellectual property and first marketed fluazifop as its butyl ester in 1981 under the brand name Fusilade while Dow marketed haloxyfop as its methyl ester.

 All these compounds have an additional oxygen-linked aromatic group in the para position of the phenyl ring with its OCH(CH3)COOH group and as a class are called "fops", referring to their common fenoxy-phenoxy [sic] feature.
 (In other words, fops are a subtype of ACCase herbicides, specifically the aryloxyphenoxypropionates.)